 Jay Nevilles, AKA Gator, was a founding member of the Minneapolis Baldies.
 Jason is Ojibwe, Native American.
-Jay was also straight edge and still is today, meaning he doesn't abuse or use alcohol, drugs, or cigarettes.
+Jay was also straight edge and still is today.
+When I say straight edge I mean he doesn't abuse or use alcohol, drugs, or cigarettes.